craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 And hold people in stocks, and their infrastructure is failing, and they hold weird festivals where you have to bring your kids and 'all will be well'.

-Theres a Church, the Bar, two Nice Homes (Likely the Wachters & the Baron Vargis Vallakavich), and a Pattock that we can see from the square.
+Theres a Church, the Bar, two Nice Homes (Likely the Wachters & the Baron Vargis Vallakovich), and a Pattock that we can see from the square.

+As Brilynn talks with the bartender - Danica, and tries to get *Ireena* a job here in town.

+Caspin and I go to the Church in town.
+We learn of the *Order of the Silver Dragon*; a group of knightly paladins led by Lord *Arganvost*.
+They opposed Straud, and were defeated by him.
+They held a stronghold South of Vallaki at the base of the Mountain, down the Luna River.